-If, following this review, an applicant still feels that the decision is incorrect or has been judged unfairly, they can put their complaint in writing, stating the reasons why they feel this is incorrect or has been judged unfairly, and supply and supplementary evidence to support their case along with this request.
-Applicants may not attend review hearings in person.

-This review will be undertaken by a Senior Manager who has had no involvement in the original or Stage 1 appeal process.
-Applicants will be notified in writing of the outcome of their appeal within 28 calendar days, we may agree a longer timescale if required.
+If following this review, an applicant still feels that the decision is incorrect or has been judged unfairly, they must advise us in writing that they wish for their complaint to be reviewed.
+Within this they must state the reasons why they feel the decision is incorrect or has been judged unfairly, and provide supplementary evidence to support their case along with this request.
+This review will be undertaken by a senior officer or Manager who has had no involvement in the original or Stage 1 appeal process.
+Applicants will be notified in writing of the outcome of their appeal within 28 calendar days.
+We may agree a longer timescale if required.